 Since 1984 advanced reproductive medicine programs worldwide have been cryopreserving fertilized eggs, i.e. (pre) embryos.
 Thousands of babies have been born using this technology with a large body of reassuring health data.
 As opposed to the cryopreservation of an unfertilized egg, most of the critical functions of the cell have already been performed when freezing (pre) embryos.
 Therefore, if a female desirous of cryopreservation of her gametes has a stable male partner, it is recommended in most cases to cryopreserve (pre) embryos.

 At the Florida Institute for Reproductive Medicine we have had over 100 babies born from frozen egg.
 On average, we have had one pregnancy for every eight frozen eggs.
 Over the last year, we have switched from a slow freeze technique to a vitrification technique – of the first 12 patients treated, 10 were pregnant.
-Given the number of eggs frozen and thawed to produce these pregnancies, we believe this is one of the most efficient experiences with this technology in the world.
+Given the number of eggs frozen and thawed to produce these pregnancies, we believe ours is one of the most efficient experiences with this technology in the world.
 Click here for pricing information for Egg Cryopreservation

 If you are considering cryopreservation of your eggs, it is of primary importance to ask some key questions:

 - How many live births has the program had?